How General Improvement Districts (“GIDs”) Can Be Dissolved, Merged or Consolidated

 Pathway No. 2: Because as a practical matter no IVGID Board Trustee will ever, ever voluntarily vote to dissolve, merge nor consolidate, how about the involuntarily removal of trustees and the replacement with others who will vote to dissolve, merge or consolidate?
 Given NRS 318.080(6) allows the County Board to “remove any trustee,” and should “a vacancy remain after that removal…the board of county commissioners shall fill that vacancy,”6 the possibility exists the County Board or its accommodator GID trustees can/will vote to dissolve, merge, or consolidate.

-Note there is currently a move to turn Incline Village/Crystal Bay into a new city8.
-And interestingly, their promoters are insisting the boundaries of the new city differ slightly from those of the District9.
+Note that there is currently a move to turn Incline Village/Crystal Bay into a new city10.
+And interestingly, their promoters are insisting the boundaries of the new city differ slightly from those of the District11.
 And now you know the disingenuous reason why!

-There Used to Be a Fourth (4th) Pathway: For a very short time (July 1, 201710 – June 30, 202111) County Boards actually had the power to dissolve, modify, consolidate or merge GIDs12.
+There Used to Be a Fifth (5th) Pathway: For a very short time (July 1, 201712 – June 30, 202113) County Boards actually had the direct power to dissolve, modify, consolidate or merge GIDs14.
 But as aforesaid, this power expired on June 30, 202111.
 In likelihood, never again to be resurrected.

 Conclusion: Unless former NRS 244.158(1)12 is resurrected, as a practical matter IVGID will never be merged into another unit of government nor consolidated nor dissolved.
 And as elsewhere explained, because the District is in essence administered by its non-elected employees, and its Board of Trustees serves as nothing more than employees’ “rubber stamp” mouthpiece, in our opinion our trustees will never cross their true masters.
 And because trustees are elected by the same qualified electors15 who elect their County Board of Commissioner, there’s no way the latter will ever vote to supplant the will of his/her common constituent.
 Finally, given in our opinion it is unlikely Incline Village/Crystal Bay will ever be successful in their residents’ attempts to become a city, the provisions of NRS 318.495(2) will never come into play.
 So considering all of the above, as a practical matter how can IVGID really be dissolved, merged or consolidated?
-And how can the District’s parcel owners ever be compensated for the substantial beach and public recreation facilities, and fund balances they and their predecessors have paid to accumulate?
-Since any way “the cookie crumbles” it can’t, we the public must face the facts.
+We the public must face the facts.
 IVGID is here to stay.
 Forever!

 And now you know!